iotempire/iotempire-teaching/full-classes/hsbi/modules/01-introduction.md

 - Homework:
   - Reflections are always homework.
   - If you do not finish things in class, continue them soon after class, ideally together with your partner.

-> [!WARNING] UT-ADAPT
-> The original workload assumptions in the old semester-based course mention a weekly rhythm and 4–6 hours of homework per week.
-This should be rephrased for the condensed 4×10h HSBI block format.